Green bean

 Green beans are young, unripe fruits of various cultivars of the common bean (Phaseolus vulgaris).
 Green beans are known by several common names, including French beans, string beans (although most modern varieties are "stringless"), and snap beans or simply "snaps".
-In the Philippines, they are also known as "Baguio beans" or "habichuelas" to distinguish them from yardlong beans.

 Immature or young pods of the runner bean (P. coccineus), yardlong bean (Vigna unguiculata subsp. sesquipedalis), and hyacinth bean (Lablab purpureus) are used in a similar way.
 Green beans are distinguished from the many other bean varieties in that they are harvested and consumed with their enclosing pods before the bean seeds inside have fully matured.
 An analogous practice is the harvest and consumption of unripened pea pods, as is done with snow peas or sugar snap peas.

 Uses

 As common food in many countries, green beans are sold fresh, canned, and frozen.
-They can be eaten raw or steamed, boiled, stir-fried, or baked.
+They can be eaten steamed, boiled, stir-fried, or baked.
 They are commonly cooked in other dishes, such as soups, stews, and casseroles.
 Green beans can be pickled, similarly to cucumbers.

+They should not be eaten raw as they contain phytohaemagglutinin, a lectin toxic to humans that is destroyed by high temperatures.
+Symptoms of poisoning typically appear two to three hours after consumption and can include abdominal pain, nausea, bloody diarrhea, fever and low blood pressure.

 A dish with green beans common throughout the northern US, particularly at Thanksgiving, is green bean casserole, a dish of green beans, cream of mushroom soup, and French-fried onions.